kopach/espanso-package-date-utilities/README.md

 ## TODO

 - [ ] add time format variable, so user can change time format (blocked by https://github.com/federico-terzi/espanso/issues/693)
+- [ ] add first day of week variable, so user can use date of Sunday of this/next/previous week (blocked by https://github.com/federico-terzi/espanso/issues/693)

 ## Credits